earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

 ## CircleCi: Getting Started

-One thing I really like about CircleCi is that it is easy to sign up and get started without having to enter any credit card information.
-It offers a completely free tier.
+One thing I really like about CircleCi is that it has a completely free tier and so it's is easy to sign up and get started without having to enter any credit card information.
 Other products I've tried offer a month or two free, but charge after that, so you can't even sign up without a credit card.

 The CircleCi free tier offers up to 6,000 build minutes per month.
 You can also choose from three different resource sizes which range from 1 vCPUs and 2GB of RAM to 4 vCPUs and 8GB of RAM.
 You can also run up to 30 Jobs at a time.

 ### Connecting A Repository

-As part of the sign up process you'll be given the option to follow steps to connect your Github or Bitbucket account, which you'll need to do to give CircleCi permission to pull your code.
+As part of the sign up process you'll be given the option to connect your Github or Bitbucket account, which you'll need to do to give CircleCi permission to pull your code.
 I used github for this tutorial.

 Once you are signed in you'll be taken to your main dashboard.
 Click `Projects` in the menu on the left.
 You should see a list of repos from your github account.